 The Rock Garden

 Located adjacent to the ferry dock, the Rock Garden provides visitors with the opportunity to sit and take in the beauty of a wide range of flowers as well as the gorgeous East River and Manhattan skyline.
-The strategically placed layered rocks utilizes both Eastern and Western tradition rock gardening and features alpine and dwarf conifers.
+The strategically placed layered rocks utilize both Eastern and Western tradition rock gardening and features alpine and dwarf conifers.

 The Water’s Edge Garden